mikegagnon/gamer/README.md

 # Gamer

-Gamer is an AI Laboratory for JavaScript, designed to help students (A) acquire programming practice, and (B) develop AIs based on MiniMax.
+Gamer is an AI Laboratory for JavaScript, designed to help novice students (A) acquire programming practice, and (B) develop AIs based on MiniMax.
 [Check it out](https://mikegagnon.github.io/gamer/).

 Gamer simplifies game development by providing graphics and controls.
 To create a game, the student only needs to develop the game logic itself.